soteria-security/365Inspect/README.md

         .\365Inspect.ps1 -OutPath ..\365_report -UserPrincipalName myuser@mytenant.onmicrosoft.com -Auth MFA

+To login to a Government or other National Cloud Deployment (China, Germany, etc.) the `-Environment` parameter should be specified as follows:

+        .\365Inspect.ps1 -OutPath ..\365_report -UserPrincipalName myuser@mytenant.onmicrosoft.com -Auth MFA -Environment USGovGCCHigh

+Valid arguments for the `-Environment` are:
+* Default - Default Microsoft 365 tenant authorization endpoints.
+This is the default argument if the Environment parameter is not specified.
+* USGovGCCHigh - US Government GCC High tenants
+* USGovDoD - US Government DoD tenants
+* Germany - Microsoft 365 Azure Germany hosted tenants
+* China - Microsoft 365 China/Vianet hosted tenants

 Application Authentication can be achieved by executing the script with the following parameters:

         .\365Inspect.ps1 -OutPath ..\365_report -UserPrincipalName myuser@mytenant.onmicrosoft.com -Auth APP

+To login to a Government or other National Cloud Deployment (China, Germany, etc.) the `-Environment` parameter should be specified as follows:

+        .\365Inspect.ps1 -OutPath ..\365_report -UserPrincipalName myuser@mytenant.onmicrosoft.com -Auth APP -Environment USGovGCCHigh

+Valid arguments for the `-Environment` are:
+* Default - Default Microsoft 365 tenant authorization endpoints.
+This is the default argument if the Environment parameter is not specified.
+* USGovGCCHigh - US Government GCC High tenants
+* USGovDoD - US Government DoD tenants
+* Germany - Microsoft 365 Azure Germany hosted tenants
+* China - Microsoft 365 China/Vianet hosted tenants

 __NOTE:__ There are prerequisites for execution of 365Inspect with application authentication.
 [Go to Application Authentication Requirements](#Application-Authentication-Requirements)